kylantis/fusion-ui/src/components/README.md

 For beginners, when creating templates you may encounter some parser error.
 Below are some tips that may be helpful.

 - For block statements, hashes comes before params, while for partial statements the reverse is the case.

+## Data binding

+- If you want to data-bind on any of the data variables of a collection, ensure that it's an object collection not a scalar one, else data binding will not work for the data variable.